 But there’s still hope, fake artificial reefs may be less vulnerable to climate change and more durable in the changing ocean chemistry than natural reefs.
 Scientists are using 3D blueprint modeling technology that enables them to create fake reefs mimicking the texture and architectural structure of natural reefs in ways that haven’t been achieved in prior coral reef replication efforts.

-So how does 3D printing help in restoring marine life?
+So how does a 3D printer help in restoring marine life?

 For years, humans have created artificial reefs by sinking ships or dropping concrete blocks into shallow waters, providing a rock-like surfaces where coral , along with algae, barnacles, anemones and other species , could make a home.
 3D printing improves this coral reef replication process by producing reefs that better imitate hard coral.